SoftUni-Internal/interactive-content/EN/00-Stack-and-Queues/02-Queue-First-In-First-Out-FIFO.md

 [/code-editor]
 [task-description]
 ## Description
-Hot potato is a game in which **children form a circle and start passing a hot potato**.
+Hot potato is a game in which **kids form a circle and start passing a hot potato**.

 The counting starts with the first kid.

-**Every n-th toss the child left with the potato leaves the game**.
+**Every n-th toss, the kid left holding the potato leaves the game**.

 When a kid leaves the game, it passes the potato forward.